TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 ## Kerberos

-As I said above, we will use [`sspi-rs`](https://github.com/Devolutions/sspi-rs) to provide FreeRDP with the Kerberos protocol implementation.
+As I mentioned above, we will use [`sspi-rs`](https://github.com/Devolutions/sspi-rs) to provide FreeRDP with a Kerberos implementation.
 `sspi-rs` exports both SSPI and WinSCard APIs from the same library file.
 Thus, at this point, we already have the Kerberos implementation exported via the SSPI interface inside `libsspi.so` from the previous step.
 You can confirm that by checking the exported functions.
 For example: